App Seasonality: Trends & Tips for the Holiday Season

 2. Create new app metadata for the holidays

-Once you lock down what you plan to offer, consider the changes you’d like to make.
+Once you lock down what you plan to offer, consider the changes you’d like to make to your creative assets.
 Icons and screenshots are highly visible and impactful in helping apps stand out; copy changes are especially influential in adding new keywords and optimizing your metadata for the holiday season:

 Icons are highly visible assets you can update during the holidays as they allow your app to stand out among its top category competitors.
 Icon changes are particularly impactful on Google Play, where only the icon and copy appear in the search results.